-3.4.
-The effect of other income and knowledge and experience
+The effect of other income

-Sixty-six percent of new entrants have an other income source originating from either the continuation of alternative agricultural enterprises or an off-farm job, a further 12.2% have a working spouse, while only 21.8% of the new entrants intend to be full-time specialist dairy farmers with no other additional income.
-Farms planning to be specialist dairy production units expect to have higher (P < 0.05) stocking rates (1.94 LU/ha) and milk output (5,094 kg milk/cow and 747kg MS/ ha) compared to either those with other income sources (4,932 kg milk/cow and 630 kg MS/ha) or a working spouse (4,838 kg milk/cow and 657 kg MS/ha).
-Full-time specialist dairy farmers also expect to achieve higher profits per litre (9 c/l) and per hectare ($\[mathcarce{e}\]$ 733/ha) compared to either those with a working spouse (3 c/l and $\[mathcarce{e}\]$ 231/ha, respectively) or those with an alternative income stream (5 c/l and $\[mathcarce{e}\]$ 358/ha, respectively).
+Sixty-six percent of new entrants have another income source originating from either the continuation of alternative agricultural enterprises or an off-farm job, a further 12.2% have a working spouse, while only 21.8% of the new entrants intend to be full-time specialist dairy farmers with no other additional income.
+There was no significant effect of other income on the value of existing savings or levels of SFP or other grant awards received.
+Similarly, other income had no effect on planned investment in milking facilities, stock or other infrastructure, nor on total planned expenditure or business development.
+Farms planning to be specialist dairy production units expect to have higher (P<0.05) stocking rates (1.94 LU/ha) and milk output (5,094 kg milk/cow and 747kg MS/ha) compared to either those with other income sources (4,932 kg milk/ cow and 630 kg MS/ha) or a working spouse (4,838 kg milk/cow and 657 kg MS/ha).
+Full-time specialist dairy farmers also expect to achieve higher profits per litre (9 c/l) and per hectare (€733/ha) compared to either those with a working spouse (3 c/l and $\in 231$ /ha, respectively) or those with an alternative income stream (5 c/l and $\in 358$ /ha, respectively).